uditwapt/TripsDetails/README.md

 ✗ Any other costing involved due to any kind of natural calamity, forced circumstances, which are out of our control.
 ✗ Any other expense not mentioned in the inclusion column.

+Note: INR 10,000/- needs to be submitted as security for the bike before the start of the trip.
+Any damage to the bike, except engine damage, has to be borne directly by the client.

 Costing:
 * Tempo traveler	INR 17,999/-
 * Bike				INR 21,999/-

-To know more about the trip -
+To know more about the trip - https://www.wanderon.in/meghalayaroadtrip/

 Contact -
 Call - +918178975830